dmbarbour/glas/docs/GrammarLogicProg.md

 Instead of a monolithic grammar (or logic), I propose to model grammars as a collection of named rules.
 This allows us to express OOP-like inheritance and override.
 For example, we might want a new language the same as the old one, except with a new option to parse an integer.

-        grammar foo extends bar . baz with integer = ... | proto.integer
+        grammar foo extends bar . baz with integer = ... | prior integer

 I propose to model all grammars as functions on a namespace.
-This allows for multiple inheritance.
-There are some issues that must be mitigated (see *Namespace Genealogy*).
+This allows for multiple inheritance, but see *Multiple Inheritance* for a discussion on conflict resolution.

 Related ideas: